Atem18/docker-django/README.md

 ### Using a library that needs to be compiled ?

-Use compiled-lib.dockerfile in docker-images folder as an example and modify the docker-compose to add/modify:
+Use compiled-lib.dockerfile in docker-images folder as an example to your Dockerfile or modify the docker-compose to add/modify:
 ```yaml
   container_name: web
     build: